-Since 2007, the School of Constructed Environments has offered a dual degree combining the Master of Architecture and Master of Fine Arts in Lighting Design (M.Arch/MFA LD).
+Since 2007, the School of Constructed Environments has offered a dual degree program combining the Master of Architecture and Master of Fine Arts in Lighting Design.
 This unique track enables students to develop a keen technical and aesthetic awareness of the relationship between light and architecture.

-Students pursuing the M.Arch/MFA LD track expand their knowledge of form, program, site, materials, and structure and of the role of lighting in underscoring those qualities.
+Students pursuing the dual degree in architecture and lighting design expand their knowledge of form, program, site, materials, and structure and of the role of lighting in underscoring those qualities.
 Students in the program strengthen their representational skills, technical abilities, and understanding of the physiological and psychological aspects of lighting and architecture.

 Design for Living